hyperledger/aries-rfcs/features/0116-evidence-exchange/README.md

 1. Holder *must* present *Identity Evidence* access to Verifier such that Verifier can be assured that the Issuer vetted the evidence.
 2. Some business processes and/or regulatory compliance requirements *may* demand that a Verifier gains access to the *Original Documents* vetted by a credential Issuer.
 3. Some Issuers *may* accept digital access links to documents as input into vetting process.
-This is often associated with Issuers who will accept copies of the original documents.
+This is often associated with Issuers who will accept copies of the *Original Documents*.
 4. Some Issuer *may* accept *Digital Assertions* from *IPSPs* as evidence of their due-diligence process.
 Examples of such *IPSPs* are: [Acuant](https://www.acuantcorp.com/), [Au10tix](https://www.au10tix.com/), [IWS](https://www.iwsinc.com/products/cloudid/), [Onfido](https://onfido.com/us/) and [1Kosmos](https://onekosmos.com/).

 ### Protocol Objectives